-- Risk Policies, Methodologies/Standards and Procedures/Process Guidelines: Welldefined risk policies by risk type provide the principles by which the Bank manages its risks.
-Methodologies/Standards provide specific directions that help support and enforce policies.
-Procedures/Process Guidelines provide more detailed guidance to assist with the implementation of policies. - People: Attracting the right talents and skills are key in ensuring a well-functioning EWRM framework.
-The organisation continuously evolves and proactively responds to the increasing complexity of the Bank's operations, as well as the economic and regulatory environment.
+- Risk Policies, Methodologies/ Standards and Procedures/ Process Guidelines: Welldefined risk policies by risk type provide the principles by which the Bank manages its risks.
+Methodologies/ Standards provide specific directions that help support and enforce policies.
+Procedures/ Process Guidelines provide more detailed guidance to assist the implementation of policies. - People: Attracting the right talents and skills are key in ensuring a well-functioning EWRM framework.
+The organisation continuously evolves and proactively responds to the increasing complexity of the Bank's operations, as well as the economic and regulatory environments.

-• Technology and Data: Appropriate technology and sound data management support risk management activities.
+Technology and Data: Appropriate technology and sound data management support risk management activities.

-CIMB Thai focuses on sound and effective risk management principles to ensure not only the financial soundness and integrity but also sustainability of the organisation and that the returns must be commensurate with the risks taken.
+CIMB Thai focuses on sound and effective risk management principles to ensure not only the financial soundness and integrity but also sustainability of the organisation and that the returns must be commensurate with risks taken.
 The risks to which a bank is particularly exposed in the conduct of businesses are credit risk, market risk, liquidity risk, operational risk and strategic risk.

-With regard to the risk management governance and oversight, the Board Risk Committee (BRC) has been appointed by the Board of Directors (BOD) to ensure independent and greater risk governance and accountability for all types of risks and to report directly to BOD.
-BRC is composed of three members who are BOD members.
-Risk Management Committee (RMC) has been appointed by BOD, reporting to BRC, to oversee various risk areas and any related matters, such as credit risk, operational risk, reputation risk, capital risk (to comply with Basel regulatory requirements), etc. RMC is composed of members with relevant and seasoned experience and expertise.
-Its key responsibilities are to review and recommend to BRC and BOD risk management policies and frameworks as well as to establish a corresponding governance structure which would ensure that not only risks are managed efficiently and effectively but also decisions are made in a transparent manner.
-Asset Quality Committee (AQC) has been appointed by BRC with responsibilities to review and concur proposals of provisioning and provision review plans for non-retail accounts with problems or potential problems.
+With regard to the risk management governance and oversight, the Board Risk Committee (BRC) was appointed by the BOD in 2014 to ensure independent and greater risk governance and accountability for all types of risks.
+Due to the close interrelation between Compliance and Risk Management, the BOD decided to expand roles and responsibilities of BRC to also have oversight on the Compliance function (in place of the Audit Committee (AC)) and changed the name of the committee to the Board Risk and Compliance Committee (BRCC) reporting directly to the BOD taking effect from September 2019.
+BRCC is composed of five members who are all BOD members.

+In addition, the BOD has appointed the Risk Management Committee (RMC), reporting to BRCC, to oversee various risk areas and any related matters, such as credit risk, operational risk, reputation risk, capital risk (to comply with Basel regulatory requirements), etc. RMC is composed of members with relevant and seasoned experience and expertise.
+Its key responsibilities are to review and recommend to BRCC and BOD risk management policies and frameworks as well as to establish a corresponding governance structure which would ensure that not only risks are managed efficiently and effectively, but also decisions are made in a transparent manner.
+The Asset Quality Committee (AQC) has been appointed by BRCC with responsibilities to review and/or recommend for approval to the BOD/relevant committee (where necessary) and to approve and concur proposals, account plan and provision of accounts with problems or potential problems from non-retail business units within the Bank.

 Risk Management has been established to act as a catalyst for the development and maintenance of sound risk management policies, strategies and procedures within the Bank.
-It provides functional support to BRC, RMC, Credit Committee, Risk Management sub-committees and assists the Management in managing risks inherent to the Bank and its businesses.
+It provides functional support to BRCC, RMC, Credit Committee, Risk Management sub-committees and assists the Management in managing risks inherent to the Bank and its businesses.
 Risk Management is independent from other business units involved in risk taking transactions or activities.
+In addition, Special Assets Management has been established under Risk Management to take charge of managing credit quality concerned assets as well as providing advice to early manage clients with signs of credit quality deterioration.